-Pune Police planted fake evidence on devices of Bhima Koregaon accused, reports Wired
+Pune Police allegedly planted fake evidence on devices of Bhima Koregaon accused, reports Wired

 “These guys are not going after terrorists,” the analyst told Wired.
 “They are going after human rights defenders and journalists.
 And it’s not right.”

-John Scott-Railton, a security researcher at the University of Toronto’s Citizen Lab, also told Wired that the recovery phone number was linked to an email id ending with pune@ic.in, a suffix for email addresses used by the Pune Police.
+John Scott-Railton, a security researcher at the University of Toronto’s Citizen Lab, told Wired that the recovery phone number was linked to an email id ending with pune@ic.in, a suffix for email addresses used by the Pune Police.
 The link was found after Scott-Railton searched an open source database of Indian mobile phone numbers and emails.

-The Citizen Lab’s security researcher, along with others at Amnesty International, had revealed in December that Wilson’s phone had been infected with the Pegasus spyware three months before his arrest.
+The Citizen Lab’s security researcher, along with others at Amnesty International, had reported in December that Wilson’s phone had been infected with the Pegasus spyware three months before his arrest.

-Scott-Railton also claimed that the recovery phone number is linked to the recovery email address connected to the hacked accounts of the same police official, Wired reported.
+Scott-Railton claimed that the recovery phone number is linked to the recovery email address connected to the hacked accounts of the same police official, Wired reported.

 He also claimed that the WhatsApp display picture of the phone number showed the police official, who appears to be the same officer at police press conferences and even in one news photograph taken after Rao was arrested, according to Wired.